TraineeBAM/TheOdinProject/Foundations/README.md

 ***
 <h4>What are the four main image formats that you can use for images on the web?</h4>

-> JPG: Designed for handling large color paletts while maintaining a reasonable file size.<br>
+> JPG: Designed for handling large color pallets while maintaining a reasonable file size.<br>
 > GIF: Best option for simple animations.
 Should not be used for photos.<br>
 > PNG: Ideal for anything that isn't a photo or animated.<br>
 > SVC: A vector-based graphics format meaning it can scale up or down without loss of quality.
 Use SVC whenever possible.